AMBC

 Chair

-Ms Annastacia Palaszczuk is Chair of the Advanced Materials and Battery Council.
-She is a former Premier of Queensland,…
+Ms Annastacia Palaszczuk AC is Chair of the Advanced Materials and Battery Council and a Non-Executive Director of…

 Craig Nicol